Cacti/documentation/Device-Rules.md

 (Cisco Internetwork Operating System Software|IOS) This matches based on the system name of the Cisco IOS software

-Using this info automation would use
+Using this info automation would apply apropriate device template you choose if you see below we are match for a system that matches Linux once a device is found with that system name it is asigned the Net-SNMP device template.

 ![Automation Device Rules Edit](images/automation-device-templates-edit1.png)